|

 A HISTORY OF MANAGEMENT PRACTICES

-and sold Black Spruce for Christmas Trees.
+for sale, and sold Black Spruce for Christmas Trees.

 Some of the management practices that have taken place at Sifton